Wyatt-Cox-student/SDEV265-Project/README.md

 clear search function

-A back option that appears when an item is clicked and clears the data(clears a debug with only name right now)
+A back option that appears when an item is clicked and clears the data